spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-zed-rest-api.md

 * Create a simple client library to authorize and talk to Zed through API.
 * Extract the controller endpoint from Zed authorization or provide another authorization mechanism.

-## Challenge Solving Highlights
+## Challenge solving highlights

 ### Preparation

 As a basis for solution, we will use an idea of exposing facade methods through HTTP.
 Each module provides a stateless public interface, which operates either by using scalar types or transfer objects.
 We can dynamically examine this API using PHP Reflection and expose it through a Zed controller.
 This will require to be authorized in Zed, which is fine for a demo challenge, as a bonus challenge one might implement a separate authentication for the API endpoint.

-Transfer objects can de-serialised from JSON, this will simplify a transport layer.
+Transfer objects can de-serialized from JSON, this will simplify a transport layer.

 {% info_block errorBox %}

 Reflection is used here for educational purposes, blindly exposing internal code structure in production might lead to security-related consequences.

 {% endinfo_block %}

 ### Topics involved into solution

 It is advised to recap the following topics before starting the challenge:

 * [PHP Reflection](http://php.net/manual/en/book.reflection.php)